gpaumier/gp2/src/pages/home.rst

 .. highlights::

-   Hi there; I'm Guillaume Paumier.\ [#pronunciation]_ In my work, I focus on bringing clarity to complex social and technical problems, like when I led a global movement of 70,000+ volunteers through a collaborative strategy process.\ [#Wikimedia2030]_ Or when I developed bioanalysis microfluidic devices based on thermosensitive polymers.\ [#PNIPAM]_ Or when I designed software that powers the world's largest photography competition.

-   I think a lot about knowledge, time, and power.
-I have also developed a specialty of serving as a trusted agent, confidant, and thought partner for executives.
+   Hi there; I'm Guillaume Paumier.\ [#pronunciation]_ I am a Strategic Chief of Staff with a knack for untangling tricky situations and solving complex non-obvious problems.
+I have fifteen years of experience in the tech and nonprofit sectors, ten of which partnering directly with CEOs and executives across Revenue, Product, and Technology.
+I offer a unique blend of strategic thinking, operational expertise, and relationship building.

+   **I focus on getting leaders and siloed teams unstuck, aligned, and moving forward.** I partner with executives in mission-driven organizations experiencing challenges due to growth, unclear direction, or misaligned accountability, and who are ready to address those roadblocks with humility, openness, and determination.
 I served most recently as a Chief of Staff at the Wikimedia Foundation, the nonprofit organization that supports Wikipedia.

-   I am currently accepting new clients and inquiries; :ref:`contact me today <footer-contact>` to discuss your needs, or read on to learn more about me.
+   I am currently open to opportunities and accepting new clients; :ref:`contact me today <footer-contact>` to discuss your needs, or read on to learn more about me.

-   .. class:: rowstart-1 rowspan-2 sidebar
+   .. class:: rowstart-1 rowspan-1 sidebar

    .. container::

       .. [#pronunciation] pronounced "gui-yom pom-yeh" (:abbr:`IPA (International Phonetic Alphabet)`: [ɡijom pɔmje]).

-      .. [#Wikimedia2030] :doc:`Wikimedia 2030 <wikimedia2030>`: participatory strategy for a global movement

-      .. [#PNIPAM] :doc:`PNIPAM technologies for labs-on-chips <pnipam>` (Ph.D thesis)

 .. ..
 [3] :doc:`Wikimedia Commons UploadWizard <uploadwizard>`